deadlydog/VS.DiffAllFiles/docs/Contributing/SupportingNewVisualStudioVersions.md

 Use these as an example of how to add support for future versions of Visual Studio.

 1. Make sure there are no pending changes, and do a `git clean -xfd` to remove all temp files.
+1. Create a new git branch from the main branch for the new Visual Studio version support. e.g. `feat/AddVisualStudio2026Support`
 1. Copy the `VS.DiffAllFiles.VS2022` project directory, and name it `VS.DiffAllFiles.VS2026`.
 1. Change all file names with `2022` to `2026`.
 1. Grep the new `VS.DiffAllFiles.VS2026` project directory and rename all instances of `2022` to `2026`.